brucemwalker/gs_tools/README.md

 - The command-line tools require a recent-ish Python 3 to be installed.
 - Tested on FreeBSD and macOS.
+- Should work fine on Linux flavours, and adaptable to Windows.

 ## Motivation